Room Number Changes

 Please Note: Where travel and accommodation are requested, the appropriate travel and accommodation will be at budget or "3 star" equivalent rates.

-- Must be accompanied by quotations and a statement by the student stating how the items being funded will contribute to completing the requirements of their degree and research training
+- The application must be accompanied by quotations and a statement by the student explaining how the items being funded will contribute to completing the requirements of their degree and research training

-- All travel requirements including conference registration must be processed by the Faculty's Travel Officer (Tracy Agnew)
+- All travel requirements including conference registration must be processed by the Faculty's Travel Officer Ms Tracy Agnew.
+Located in room SR-G25 PVC Unit, Social Sciences building.

 - No retrospective payments will be made